Opinion | A Democratic special election win suggests GOP attacks over crime failed

 That’s one way to interpret the Democratic win in a special House election in New Mexico.
 Republicans had hoped it would demonstrate that harsh attacks on Democrats over crime will be so potent that they’ll sweep Republicans back into power in the 2022 midterms.
 But they failed.

-To be clear, there was almost no chance Republicans would win — the 1st district in Albuquerque, previously held by Interior Secretary Deb Haaland, is Democratic territory.
-But their candidate, State Senator Mark Moores, had hoped to make inroads by charging that the Democratic nominee, Melanie Stansbury, was so soft on crime that her election would plunge the nation into a dystopian nightmare of chaos and violence.
+To be clear, there was almost no chance Republicans would win — the 1st Congressional District in Albuquerque, previously held by Interior Secretary Deb Haaland, is Democratic territory.
+But their candidate, state Sen. Mark Moores, had hoped to make inroads by charging that the Democratic nominee, Melanie Stansbury, was so soft on crime that her election would plunge the nation into a dystopian nightmare of chaos and violence.

-The pulsing heart of Moore’s campaign was an absolutely horrific TV ad warning of the danger Stansbury posed, showing video of a woman being assaulted in a dark alley while the sound of children screaming played in the background.
+The pulsing heart of Moores’s campaign was an absolutely horrific TV ad warning of the danger Stansbury posed, showing video of a woman being assaulted in a dark alley while the sound of children screaming played in the background.
 It could have come right from the early 1990s.

 But here’s the surprise: It didn’t work.
 The vote in the New Mexico election turned out to be exactly in line with the district’s recent history.
 In 2018, Haaland got 59 percent of the vote, in 2020 she got 58 percent of the vote, and Stansbury got 60 percent of the vote.